 Hanoi is absolutely charming!
-I spent most of the day today walking / taking motorcycles around the city and it is amazing.
-At first I was thinking the extreme street chaos seemed a bit like the Asian scenes from the movie Blade Runner but it’s much more than that.
+I spent most of the day walking and taking motorcycles around the amazing city.
+At first, the extreme street chaos seemed a bit like scenes from Blade Runner, but it’s much more than that.

-The people are delightful and there is order to the busy chaotic streets.
-The streets are divided into “types” of businesses – jewelry in one area, galleries in another, fruits and vegetables another, silk and fabrics, boutiques and clothing in another, and so on.
-Although I constantly referred to a map I had trouble finding the streets I was looking for and so tried to plot my way by familiar landmarks – like the men selling colorful caged birds and smoking what absolutely had to be pot!
-The street scenes were terrific and priceless.
-I finally pointed out where I wanted to go to a motorcycle driver and mostly closed my eyes while we got there as I was sure we were going to have a dozen accidents that thankfully didn’t happen.
+The Vietnamese people are delightful, and there’s order to the busy, chaotic streets.
+They’re divided into districts and “types” of businesses – jewelry in one area, galleries in another, fruits and vegetables, silk and fabrics, boutiques and clothing in another, and so on.
+Although I constantly referred to a map, I had trouble finding the streets I was looking for and so tried to plot my way by familiar landmarks – like the men selling colorful caged birds and smoking what absolutely had to be pot!
+The vivid street scenes were priceless.
+I finally communicated where I wanted to go to a motorcycle driver and mostly closed my eyes while we got there.
+I was sure we were going to have a dozen accidents that thankfully didn’t happen!

-There are 10 urban districts and three of the main ones include Hoan Kiem, Dong Da, and Ba Dinh.
-Named after Hoan Kiem Lake the Hoan Kiem District is the downtown and commercial center of Hanoi.
-The district has many Hanoi tourist attractions and most of the largest Vietnamese public corporations and bank headquarters.
-The Hoan Kiem District includes the Old Quarter, Hanoi Opera House, the National Museum of Vietnamese History, and the Thang Long Water Puppet Theatre which is absolutely on the list of things I must see.
+There are ten urban districts, and three of the main ones include Hoan Kiem, Dong Da, and Ba Dinh.
+Named after Hoan Kiem Lake the Hoan Kiem District is the downtown commercial center of Hanoi.
+The district has many tourist attractions and most of the largest public corporations and bank headquarters.
+The Hoan Kiem District includes the Old Quarter, Hanoi Opera House, the National Museum of Vietnamese History, and the Thang Long Water Puppet Theatre, which is on the list of things to see.

-The central government offices are in Ba Dinh District surrounded at the north by Tây Hồ, to the east by Red River, to the south by Đống Đa, to the southeast by Hoàn Kiếm, and to the west by Cầu Giấy.
-I will investigate that area tomorrow and guess I should purchase a helmet if I continue to take motorcycles to get around.
+The central government offices are in Ba Đình District surrounded at the north by Tây Hồ, to the east by Red River, to the south by Đống Đa, to the southeast by Hoàn Kiếm, and to the west by Cầu Giấy.
+I’ll investigate that area tomorrow and guess I should purchase a helmet while continuing to take motorcycles to get around.
 The streets in the Old Quarter are narrow and lend themselves nicely to motorcycle transportation.
-So far I haven’t seen any accidents but the swirl of machines around, over, and across each other is not for the squeamish.
+So far, I haven’t seen any accidents, but the swirl of machines around, over, and across each other is not for the faint hearted or squeamish.

 Some prominent places in Hanoi include:

-- The Temple of Literature (Văn Miếu), site of the oldest university in Vietnam 1010
+- The Temple of Literature (Văn Miếu) University

 - One Pillar Pagoda (Chùa Một Cột)